Wild Cards (TV series): Development

 In early June 2023, CBC announced its new dramas for the 2023–24 season would include a new show titled Wild Cards from showrunner Michael Konyves.
 Shawn Piller would serve as executive producer, with Noelle Carbone as head writer/executive producer, and James Genn as pilot director/executive producer.
 Later that same month it was confirmed that production and filming had begun.
-The series is produced Blink49 Studios, Front Street Pictures and Piller/Segan in association with CBC Television in Canada; in October 2023, it was announced that The CW in the U.S. would also produce the series.
+The series is produced by Blink49 Studios, Front Street Pictures and Piller/Segan in association with CBC Television in Canada; in October 2023, it was announced that The CW in the U.S. would also produce the series.

 Casting

 In early October 2023, the first casting announcements were made for the two main roles with Giacomo Gianniotti to play the cop and Vanessa Morgan to play the con woman.
 In December 2023, it was announced that Jason Priestley had joined the cast.

 Filming

 Filming took place in Vancouver, British Columbia between July 24, 2023 and October 27, 2023, followed by a single day of filming in Toronto, Ontario.
-Filming for the third season started in Vancouver in August 28, 2025, as confirmed by the latest post of Giacomo's Instagram account.
+Filming for the third season started in Vancouver on August 28, 2025, as confirmed by the latest post of Giacomo's Instagram account.